jrcharney/taskwarrior-themes/README.md

 # taskwarrior-themes
-Righting a wrong that the GothenburgBitFactory forgot to fix
+Righting a wrong that the ~~GothenburgBitFactory~~ *Arch Linux* forgot to fix.

 ## About

 Were you like me looking around for where @GothenburgBitFactory put the themes for Taskwarrior?

-They weren't in `/usr/share/task` because there was no `/usr/share/task` directory.
-This could have been a good place to put a `/usr/share/task/themes` directory.
-Maybe Timewarrior could have used it too.

-They weren't in `~/.task` which would have been a good place to put a `themes` directory too.
+Are you using an Arch-based Linux distro (e.g. Arch Linux or Manjaro)?
+Could you not find where the Task Warrior themes should be (e.g. `/usr/share/task/themes`, `/usr/share/taskwarrior/themes` or `~/.task/themes`)?

-This repo exists to fix that problem.
+This repo exist to fix that problem.

 ## Installation

-1. Clone this repo.
+1. Clone this repo. (`git clone https://github.com/jrcharney/taskwarrior-themes`)
 2. Copy or move the `themes` directory to the `~/.task` directory. (`cp -r themes ~/.task`)
 3. Add `include ~/.task/themes/theme-name-file.theme` to your `~/.taskrc` file.
+The lines should be already there, you just need to uncomment one of theme.

+You might also want to add `editor=nano` (or your favorite editor) and `color=on` down near the bottom of `~/.taskrc` just to be sure.

 ## What in here?